Discover global hiring strategies from leading recruitment platforms

 Step 4: Submit the necessary documents

-• The company must submit essential documents like the Foundation deed, the company’s description, business and banking activities, and shareholders’ information to the authorities.
+• The corporation must submit essential documents like the Foundation deed, the company’s description, business and banking activities, and shareholders’ information to the authorities.

 • Submit all the necessary documents to the Trade Register.